 The idea to create a shala on ancestral land was planted over 15 years ago when visiting my grandmother in Morjim, Goa.
 The slowing down of time, abundance of natural life along with traditional village customs felt ideal to practice yoga and to raise a family wholistically.

-Inspiration for the structure came from the old Morjai temple [no longer in existence] which we frequented growing up, locally sourced materials and handcrafted artisanal work.
+Inspiration for the structure came from the old Morjai temple [pictured above/now no longer in existence] which we frequented growing up, locally sourced materials and handcrafted artisanal work.

 We began on a thorn patch.
 We had to clear and level the land, hand measuring with rice flour to see where a shala could breathe in between the coconut trees.